h5py/h5py/docs/build.rst

 * A supported Python version with development headers
 * HDF5 1.8.4 or newer with development headers

+  * HDF5 versions newer than the h5py version you're using might not work.
+  * Odd minor versions of HDF5 (e.g. 1.13) are experimental, and might not work.
+    Use a 'maintenance' version like 1.12.x if possible.

 * A C compiler

 On Unix platforms, you also need ``pkg-config`` unless you explicitly specify